swordbreaker/FunctionalMonads/README.md

 var maybe = Maybe.Some(5);
 var textMaybe = maybe.Map(i => i.ToString());
 ```
+If you have a for example these two Methods.
 ```csharp
 public IMaybe<Person> GetPersonFromAddress(Address address) =>
     Maybe.Some(new Person("Hans", address));